bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Okay.
 So it also depends on which commitment we're talking about, if it's my commitment or your commitment.
-And the important thing to remember is that any output on my commitment that goes to me needs to be locked by at least one CSV because of the anchor, if you're using anchor outputs, which simple type of channels does do.
+And the important thing to remember is that any output on my commitment that goes to me needs to be locked by at least one CSV because of the anchor, if you're using anchor outputs, which simple taproot channels does do.
 So to preserve the whole, what's it called?
 CPFP carve out rule.
 Any output needs to be locked by one CSV, which requires a script.
 So mostly we get to make use of this on any output that goes to you.
-So like, for example, if I have got an incoming 'HTLC' to me, then it has to have a 'revocation path' to you.
+So like, for example, if I have got an incoming HTLC to me, then it has to have a revocation path to you.
 That doesn't need to be locked by CSV.
 So that can be the key path spend.